 The New Mexico Legislative Lottery Scholarship is automatically awarded to qualified students beginning the second semester of their freshman year.
 No application is necessary; however, we strongly recommend that you complete a FAFSA (Free Application for Federal Student Aid) at http://fafsa.ed.gov.

-- Be a New Mexico resident.
+- New Mexico resident.

-- Be degree seeking.
+- Seeking a degree

 - Earn a 2.5 GPA or greater for the first semester.

 - Complete 15 new graded credit hours each semester.

 - Maintain a 2.5 cumulative GPA or greater.